tnichols217/notes/ARTS 302/Readings/Ching/4 - Organization.md

 ### Space within a Space

 - Large space enveloping a smaller space
-- Difference in orientation crea
+- Difference in orientation or shape creates interest

 ### Interlocking Spaces

+- Overlapping of two spaces at an edge
+- Can create
+	- Shared zone
+	-

 ### Adjacent Spaces